--The Emergency Housing Consortium will begin construction of the new Gilroy Reception Center which will be a 140 bed complex of shelter and transitional housing for homeless men, women and children.
+-The Emergency Housing Consortium will continue with the progress of the new Gilroy Reception Center which will be a 140 bed complex of shelter and transitional housing for homeless men, women and children.
 The next phase of the project will be to construct affordable apartment units and 13 single family homes.